CloseToZero/burg/README.md

 may run forever until out of memory, see
 [BURG - fast optimal instruction selection and tree parsing](https://dl.acm.org/doi/10.1145/131080.131089) figure 3 for an example, in this case, you can fallback to use IBURG.
+And one more critical thing you need to figure it out is: why replace full costs with normalized costs can work?
+In particular, how can costs normalized within different states be compared?
+The short answer
+is: we only compare normalized costs within same state (see functions `addHP_1` , `addHP_2_0` and `addHP_2_1` in the repository).
+Then naturally, we will wonder: is compare normalized costs within the same state enough?
+In the end, you may convince youself by proofing some theorems, induction on the height of the **input** IR tree, simulate state transitions using the generated table, backward reasoning the table generation process.
+Or more simply (not necessarily the case), write down a simple rule sets, come out with a few shallow input IR trees with different arities, simulate the table generation process and the runtime state transitions process, to convince youself.

 In the above, I had given a brief overview of how BURS work, now we are going to talk about the last three papers.